 For convenience of participants in this new task, we provide occurrences linked with associated environnemental variables under two formats described here.

 -- Environmental feature vectors: We provide two data tables occ_train.csv and occ_test.csv containing respectively the training and test occurrences.
 Inside, one can find that each line correspond to a single occurrence.
-The columns are composed of the occurrence identifier occ_id, Latitude, Longitude indicating the geolocation in WGS84 coordinate system, a column for each environnemental variable which value is found in the cell containing the point in the raster (see previous section), and two more columns for the train dataset, species indicating the scientific name of the species in "The Plant List" taxonomy, and species_id its reference number.
+The columns are composed of the occurrence identifier glc_id, Latitude, Longitude indicating the geolocation in WGS84 coordinate system, identifier of source dataset, organism, the year, coordinate uncertainty in meters (for train set), and then a column for each environmental variable which value is found in the cell containing the point in the raster (see previous section), and two more columns for the train dataset, species indicating the scientific name of the species in "The Plant List" taxonomy, and taxonkey which is the species identifier.

 -- Environmental local image patches: Local values taken by an environmental variable around an occurrence may be seen as an image useful to characterize the ecological niche of a species.
 In this context, we provide two uncompressed archive files occ_pic_train.tar and occ_pic_test.tar.
 In each, one can find in the main directory a directory per occurrence.
 Inside the directory occ_xxx, where xxx is the occ_id of the occurrence, can be found, for each environmental